Drug Enforcement Administration

 The Drug Enforcement Administration (DEA) is a United States federal law enforcement agency under the U.S. Department of Justice tasked with combating illicit drug trafficking and distribution within the U.S. It is the lead agency for domestic enforcement of the Controlled Substances Act, sharing concurrent jurisdiction with the Federal Bureau of Investigation and U.S. Customs and Border Protection.
 The DEA is responsible for coordinating and pursuing U.S. drug investigations both domestically and internationally.

-It was established in 1973 as part of the U.S. government's war on drugs.
 The DEA has an intelligence unit that is also a member of the U.S. Intelligence Community.
 While the unit is part of the DEA chain-of-command, it also reports to the director of national intelligence.
-The DEA has been criticized for scheduling drugs that have medicinal uses, and for focusing on operations that allow it to seize money rather than those involving drugs that cause more harm.
+The administration has been criticized for scheduling drugs that have medicinal uses, and for focusing on operations that allow it to seize money rather than those involving drugs that cause more harm.

+The DEA was established in 1973 as part of the U.S. government's war on drugs.